 Problems with thinking, learning and memory

-People with MS who have depression can also be treated with antidepressants or therapy, such as CBT.
+People with MS who have depression or anxiety can be treated with antidepressants or therapy, such as CBT.

-You may be referred to a continence adviser or urologist, who can offer specialist treatment and advice, such as botulinim toxin injections, bladder exercises or electrical treatment for your bladder muscles.
+You might be referred to a continence adviser or urologist, for specialist treatment and advice.
 Read more about treating urinary incontinence.

-It may be possible to treat mild to moderate constipation by changing your diet or taking laxatives.
+It might be possible to treat mild to moderate constipation by changing your diet or taking laxatives.

 More severe constipation may need to be treated with suppositories, which are inserted into your bottom, or an enema.
-An enema involves having a liquid medication rinsed through your bottom and large bowel, which softens and flushes out your stools.
+During an enema, liquid medication is rinsed through your bottom and large bowel, which softens and flushes out your stools.